 While Karuizawa might be the first place that comes to mind in Nagano, Komoro City is a best-kept secret.
 Castle town Komoro is authentic in its Japanese Culture with old castle ruins, quaint streets, hot springs, and delicious traditional soba.

-Relax in the Castle Town City of Komoro and Experience Japanese Culture
+Relax in Komoro City, Famous For Castle Ruins, and Experience Japanese Culture

 Komoro is a quiet, delicate city, somewhere to travel to when you want to find peace.
 It is a relaxing atmosphere away from the hustle and bustle of metropolitan areas.
 A countryside town to visit when you want to calm your heart and mind.
 Enjoy the slower pace of things, eat soba, go on a winery tour, take in the breathtaking view of the night sky, lit up with the bright stars.